 Missing: A Review Of Nina de la Mer’s Layla…

-Like 4a.m., de la Mer’s new novel, Layla, focuses on that move towards becoming adult, whatever that is.
+Like Nina de la Mer’s debut novel, 4a.m., Layla, focuses on that move towards becoming adult, whatever that is.
 Set over eight days, it follows the thoughts and deeds of Hayleigh, who prefers to be known at work as Layla.
 That work is as a lap dancer in a club in Soho, and as the novel opens we join her mid-dance, beginning to realise that this life is not as glamorous as she was led to believe it would be, and that working in ‘the classiest spot Up West’ is relative.
 Some may think this unbelievably naive, but what becomes clear as the novel unfolds is that Layla is not as worldly as she may appear at first, and there is a level of vulnerability and even innocence which is being stripped away by the day.

 Layla comes to the conclusion that something in her life has to change, and quickly, although she is not yet sure how to go about it, and what exactly it is.
 The second person narrative gives up a few clues at a time as to her true predicament, as well as the mostly ignored text messages on her phone which punctuate the chapters.
 Her confusion, as her thoughts jump from her immediate priorities such as finishing her set before her period starts, to the always present worries and regrets about her previous life and those she has left behind, is understandable as her situation spins out of control.
 She seems to live most of her London life as in a dream, simultaneously trying to forget yet desperate to remember.
 Her increasing use of drink and drugs is unsurprising as it is the only way she can cope with the present and dull the pain of the past.